Synthetify/synthetify-protocol/docs/docs/connect-to-wallet.md

 ### Choose your wallet

-Clicking on Connect button expandes list of wallets which user can choose to transfer assets.
+Clicking on Connect button expands list of wallets which user can choose to transfer assets.

 ![Wallets](https://i.imgur.com/IXW08hb.png)